-- The only environmental incident was a fire below the forecastle by flame cutting a bollard, a full incident investigation was carried out by us & the fire brigade & actioned.
+- The only environmental incident was a fire below the forecastle by flame cutting a bollard, a full incident investigation was carried out by us and the fire brigade and actioned.

-- The Environment Agency made regular visits & conducted environmental audits.
+- The Environment Agency made regular visits and conducted environmental audits.

-- Removal of asbestos materials was a laborious process & was carried out without incident.
+Removal of asbestos materials was a laborious process and was carried out without incident.
 Background and clearance levels of asbestos was well within current regulations.

-- The Ministry of Defence made regular visits to Canada Dock& were impressed with how we handled our activities.
+- The Ministry of Defence made regular visits to Canada Dockand were impressed with how we handled our activities.